We believe effective disclosure requires mutual respect and transparency between finders and security teams.

-We are committed to protecting the interests of Researchers.
+We are committed to protecting the interests of Finders.
 However, vulnerability disclosure is an inherently murky process.
-The more closely a Researcher's behavior matches these guidelines, the more we'll be able to protect you if a difficult disclosure situation escalates.
+The more closely a Finder's behavior matches these guidelines, the more we'll be able to protect you if a difficult disclosure situation escalates.

-Response Teams will publish a set of rules designed to guide security research into a particular service or product.
-You should always carefully review these rules prior to submission as they may supercede these guidelines in the event of a conflict.
+Security Teams will publish a program policy designed to guide security research into a particular service or product.
+You should always carefully review this policy and its rules prior to submission as they may supercede these guidelines in the event of a conflict.

-If you believe you have discovered a vulnerability, please submit a Bug Report to the appropriate program on the HackerOne platform.
-The Bug Report should include a detailed description of your discovery with clear, concise reproducible steps or a working proof-of-concept.
+If you believe you have found a vulnerability, please submit a Report to the appropriate program on the HackerOne platform.
+The Report should include a detailed description of your discovery with clear, concise reproducible steps or a working proof-of-concept.
 If you don't explain the vulnerability in detail, there may be significant delays in the disclosure process, which is undesirable for everyone.

-The Bug Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.
+The Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.

-The contents of the Bug Report will be made available to the Response Team immediately, and will initially remain non-public to allow the Response Team sufficient time to publish a remediation.
-After the Bug Report has been closed, Public disclosure may be requested by either the Researcher or the Response Team.
+The contents of the Report will be made available to the Security Team immediately, and will initially remain non-public to allow the Security Team sufficient time to publish a remediation.
+After the Report has been closed, Public disclosure may be requested by either the Finder or the Security Team.